udexon/nroulette/README.md

 Our ID-less protocol will be the purest decentralized protocol amongst all: the sender uses the public key of the recipient to encrypt a message and the recipient decyrpt it using his (her) private key, thus proving his identity.
 This is the most basic, fundamental and primitive operation in asymetric cryptography.

+Using the ID-less protocol, we may connect as many devices (mobile devices or desktop computers) as possible, thus minimizing the bias in computing the outcome of a roulette game.

+Of course, this is still a hypothesis.
+But isn't hypothesis in itself most attractive?

 Use ID-less transactions, cryotocurrencies.

 We may use this idea to implement Phos Cloudless platform.